Bedrock-OSS/bedrock-wiki/docs/animation-controllers/beginners-guide.md

     - guide
 ---

-# Animation controllers: giving our entity an attack animation

 ## Attack Animation

 First, let's create the animation itself in Blockbench.
 Choose _File>Open Model>yourModelFile_ and choose the _Animation_ workspace in the top right corner.
 Now, unlike the walk animation we already created, our attack animation will consist of a single frame, because Animation Controllers have a "transitions" feature that blends two following animations smoothly.
 After you're done, name your animation `animation.entityname.attack`, choose _Export Animations_ and replace your old animations file in `RP/animations`.